erxes/erxes/docs/docs/deployment/deployment/docker.md

 ## Installing prerequisites

 1. Create `install.sh` file using text editors such as nano or vim.
 Then copy the following script into it.
-Following content will install nginx, certbot, docker, docker-compose and nodejs into your server.
+The following content will install nginx, certbot, docker, docker-compose and nodejs into your server.

 ```
         #!/bin/bash